Ways of Giving

 Leave a Legacy

 Naming the Fish & Wildlife Foundation of Florida in your estate plans is a wonderful way to leave a lasting, living legacy for conservation and youth outdoor education.
 You can designate an amount or a percentage of your estate.
-It has no impact on your current lifestyle and your plans can be updated at any time.
+It has no impact on your current lifestyle and can be updated at any time.

 Most of our planned giving supporters make unrestricted gifts that allow us to use their funds for our most pressing needs.
 We are happy, however, to discuss any specific wishes you may have for your gift.